siberianfox/g2wiki/TinyG-v9-Hardware.md

 1. Spindle Direction
 1. Spindle PWM signal
 1. Coolant On/Off

+These signals are available on a 2x6 dual inline 0.100" header.
+The header footprint accommodates box and latching headers.
+Pin 1 is the square pin towards the power input side of the board (top).
+Signals are:

+1. 3.3v/5v out (depending on selection of J22)
+1. GND
+1. Spindle On/Off
+1. GND
+1. Spindle Direction
+1. GND
+1. Spindle PWM signal
+1. GND
+1. Coolant On/Off
+1. GND

 ### SPI Connector
 SPI signals are available on a 2x5 dual inline 0.100" header.
 The header footprint accommodates box and latching headers.
 All signals are 3.3v.
 The pinout is listed below.
 Pin 1 is the square pin towards the power input side of the board (top).
 Pins alternate with odd pins on the left and even pins on the right.